smallrye/smallrye-stork/docs/docs/concepts.md

 --8<-- "snippets/examples/StorkEntryPointExample.java"
 ```

-During the initialization, Stork looks for `io.smallrye.stork.config.ConfigProvider` SPI provider and retrieves the list of managed services:
+During the initialization, Stork looks for `io.smallrye.stork.config.ConfigProvider` SPI provider and CDI beans (from 2.x version) and retrieves the list of managed services:

 * A service is identified by a **name**.
 * A service has a service discovery configuration indicating how Stork will look for service instances